AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 which separates the complexity in the implementation and encourages users to want to use the simple format so that they can use the simple API.
+This separation will also allow a "best-guess" approach to the complex, ambiguous nature of parsing the loose format, whilst the simple classes can have a higher degree of correctness when parsing.

 Comma separated chunking with fractional frames will be used as the format of ranges because it maximises functionality,